519 Easton Road, Riegelsville, PA 18077, USA

 • What are the highest risks and priorities?

-Eracent’s ClearArmor Zero Trust Resource Planning (ZTRP)
+Eracent’s Zero Trust Resource Planning™ (ZTRP™)

-Eracent offers and complete and unique comprehensive framework management process to support and expedite the implementation of a Zero Trust Architecture initiative.
-No matter what tactical tools you are using, the ZTRP solution pulls together your tasks, processes, teams and systems.
+Eracent offers a unique, framework-driven management process to support and expedite the implementation of a Zero Trust Architecture initiative.
+No matter what tactical security tools you are using, the Zero Trust Resource Planning (ZTRP) solution pulls together your tasks, processes, teams and systems.
 The result is complete visibility into your program, a single management and reporting platform, and automated, repeatable processes.

-ZTRP includes a set of best practices for establishing a Zero Trust Architecture program that can be adopted and followed as-is or they can be modified to meet your organization’s specific requirements.
+ZTRP includes a set of best practices for establishing a Zero Trust Architecture program that can be adopted and followed as-is, or they can be modified to meet your organization’s specific requirements.

-The ZTRP platform provides intuitive framework management capabilities.
+The ZTRP platform provides intuitive framework management capabilities:

 • All major activities are mapped out in a tree structure